 - Your current work and proposed training must help advance conservation in your home country.

 - You must not be enrolled in an academic degree program.
+Virtual courses that are part of a university degree program or online degree are not eligible.

 - You must have approval from your employer to participate in the proposed training and the promise of continued employment.